What is cat eye discharge all about?

-- Crusty developments on the edges of the eyes, which indicates dry discharge.
+- Crusty developments on the edges of the eyes, which indicates a dry discharge

-In the minor circumstances of inflammation and infection, the treatment might be as simple as an antibiotic ointment, that’s put in the eye or the use of an oral antibiotic.
+In the minor circumstances of inflammation and infection, the treatment might be as simple as an antibiotic ointment.
+This could be eye drops or the use of an oral antibiotic.
 In a more serious case, surgical involvement might be necessary.

-In case the eyes of the cat is painful and swollen, you may use the following:
+If your cat’s eyes are painful and swollen, you may use the following: